Linear Regression in Excel (Table of Contents)

 So this way, we can predict values of y for any other values of x.

 - Residuals indicate the difference between actual and predicted values.

 The last method for regression is not so commonly used and requires statistical functions like slope (), intercept (), correl (), etc., to carry out regression analysis.

 Things to Remember About Linear Regression in Excel

 - Regression analysis is generally used to see if there is a statistically significant relationship between two sets of variables.

-- It is used to predict the value of the dependent variable based on values of one or more independent variables.
+- It is used to predict the value of the dependent variable based on the values of one or more independent variables.

 This is a guide to Linear Regression in Excel.
-Here we discuss how to do Linear Regression in Excel along with practical examples and downloadable excel template.
+Here we discuss how to do Linear Regression in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –